akulutka/olymp/README.md

-# 0lymp: Extremely efficient algorithms
+# 0lymp: IT Olympic Algorithms
 ### There you can see >20 different algorithms I've been researching for last two years

 ## Level C
-- RMQ
+- Segment tree: RMQ
+- Segment tree: RSQ
-- RSQ
+- Segment tree with segmental operations: RSQ
 - DSU
 - Fenwick's tree
 - Fenwick's 3D tree